rk-lindsey/chimes_calculator/doc/source/citing.rst

 .. _sec-params:

 ---------------------------------
-Reference Key for Parameter Sets:
+Reference Key for Parameter Sets
 ---------------------------------

 Parameter set and key name are interchangeable.
 Key definitions are given :ref:`below <sec-defs>`.